Foodborne Pathogen Testing

 Identifying dangerous microorganisms and heat-stable toxins before they reach the consumer.
+Our foodborne pathogen testing services ensure product safety and compliance.

 Priority Pathogen